warmlogic/LabLackey/README.md

 ----

 - Experiment configuration
-  - Use an external JSON configuration file, not present at the time of app compilation
+  - Read a file ("Experiment List.json") to populate the list of available experiments, dependent upon the existence of each "experimentName config.json" file

 - Stimuli
   - Create stimulus pool from words in a text file